legeRise/video-creator-api-django/readme.md

 Cheers!
 Now you have the project in your hands.

-**REMINDER:** The project is live, so if you prefer not to set it up and just want to see the results, use either Python or Curl to get quick results.
+**REMINDER:** The project is live, so if you prefer not to set it up and just want to make a request as soon as possible, use either Python or Curl request above to get quick results.

-Here's a link to a sample video: [Sample Video](https://drive.google.com/file/d/17q4ndOBx98M-pTpe9O0o-faneRxA9hkx/view?usp=drive_link)
+Here's a link to a sample video: [Sample Video](https://drive.google.com/file/d/17q4ndOBx98M-pTpe9O0o-faneRxA9hkx/view?usp=drive_link) if you just wanna see the results.